ursatile/css4eng/304-using-css-grid.md

 {% example grid-auto-rows.html elements="style" iframe %}

 Alternatively, you can flip the whole thing sideways.
-By specifying `grid-auto-flow: column`, we get a grid which fills from top to bottom, one column at a time, adding new columns as needed -- so we should also swap the other gro properties, so we're specifying `grid-template-rows` instead of `grid-template-columns` and `grid-auto-columns` instead of `grid-auto-rows`:
+By specifying `grid-auto-flow: column`, we get a grid which fills from top to bottom, one column at a time, adding new columns as needed -- so we should also swap the other properties, so we're specifying `grid-template-rows` instead of `grid-template-columns` and `grid-auto-columns` instead of `grid-auto-rows`:

 {% example grid-auto-flow.html elements="style" iframe %}

+If you don't want an automatic grid layout, you can specify both the rows and columns:

+{% example grid-template-rows-columns.html elements="style" iframe %}

+If you look closely here, we're not actually giving any of the rows an explicit height; we've specified `grid-template-rows: 2fr 5fr 1fr`,  so where's the height coming from?
+The layout engine here is working backwards... it's making the bottom row big enough to contain its own content without clipping, and then going "right, if that's one fraction, then the middle row is five fractions, so five times larger, and the top row is two fractions so twice that height."

+Note that a CSS grid will always create new tracks; if we specify a 3x3 grid and then give it ten child elements, it'll make a new track for the tenth item, although it will still respect the `grid-auto-flow` and `grid-auto-*` property when deciding where to create the extra track and what size it should be.
+You *can* specify the track size should be zero, but you'll still get an extra track, and it'll probably overflow its container because zero isn't big enough to contain it.

+The final grid property is `grid-template-areas`, which takes a completely different approach to specifying a grid layout by letting us use a syntax similar to ASCII art to visually define the layout of our grid:

+{% example grid-template-areas.html elements="style" iframe %}

+What makes this syntax so powerful is that we can use it to define named grid areas; those areas can span more than one grid cell, and we can use the `grid-area` property on the items to place them in a named grid area:

+{% example grid-template-areas-with-names.html elements="style" iframe %}

+> The `.` here denotes a grid area with no name.

+If you want to combine named areas with track sizes:

+{% example grid-template-areas-with-track-sizes.html elements="style" iframe %}

+## The `grid-template` Shorthand Syntax

+If you don't want to specify areas, rows, and columns separately, you can use the shorthand `grid-template` property syntax: specify a row height after each list of area names, then a forward slash `/`, then the list of column widths:

+{% example grid-template.html elements="style" iframe %}

+You can even go a step further, because there's a `grid` shorthand property that accepts the `grid-template` syntax, so you can write the same rule as:

+{% example grid-shorthand.html elements="style" iframe %}

+OK, checkpoint.

+We've learned about six new CSS properties:

 * `grid-auto-columns`
 * `grid-auto-flow`